|

 • Prepare the roast beef as desired.

-• Cook using your desired method – we love this roast beef recipe and this smoked roast beef!
+• Cook using your preferred methodโ€”roast it, smoke it, or throw it in a slow cooker.
+We love this roast beef recipe and this smoked roast beef!

-Tips and tricks:
+Tips and Tricks

 • This recipe can be made with prime rib, beef tenderloin, eye of round roast, chuck roast, or any other cut of beef you like best.
 Whatever cut of meat you are using, be sure the internal temperature reaches the recommended temperature according to food safety guidelines.
 A good general rule of thumb is 17-19 minutes per pound for medium.

-Ingredient Substitutions:
+Ingredient Substitutions

 • Brown sugar